octopusthink/nautilus/src/components/ui/Link/README.md

 ### Don't open links in new windows

 Don't open links in new windows.
+Whilst this may be done with good intent, it often has a negative impact on the usability and accessibility of the page and can disorient users.

-This hijacks the user experience and forces users to open new tabs, whether they want to or not.
+Opening links in new windows hijacks the user experience and forces users to open new tabs, whether they want to or not.
 Instead, use an `external` indicator to show that the link leads to off-site content, and allow users to choose whether they want that content to open in a new tab or not.

-Whilst this may be done with good intent, it often has a negative impact on the usability and accessibility of the page.